Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 2. Navigate to *Catalog > Product Foundry > Categories*.
 This page displays all global categories assigned only to products and product categories with the following information:

     * The category name
-    * The Parent category if exist
+    * The parent category (if it exists)
-    * The sub categories ie. the number of children of the category
+    * The subcategories (i.e., the number of children of the category)
     * The number of products the category is assigned to
     * The category visibility (Product Foundry or Marketplace)
     * The number of times the category is featured in Marketplaces
     * The category description
     * The ellipsis menu for additional actions: Edit / Delete

-Click the category name or the category parent name to open the category details page.
-From the details page, you can [edit the category](#editing-a-category) or [convert to a featured category](#setting-a-product-category-as-featured-in-a-marketplace).
+* Click the category name or the category parent name to open the category details where you can [edit the category](#editing-a-category) or [convert to a featured category](#setting-a-product-category-as-featured-in-a-marketplace).

-Global category name is not clickable.
-You can use the ellipsis menu to edit a global category and transform it into a product category.
+* The global category name is not clickable.
+Use the ellipsis menu to edit a global category and transform it into a product category.

-Click on the sub category number open the details of these children.
+* Click on the subcategory number to open the details of the children.

 ### Creating a global category